sambetts/poc-bots/RickrollBot/readme.md

     - $ngrokAuthToken
     - $streamingAddressFull

-3. Run ngrok: "ngrok start --all -config .\ngrok-bot-tunnels.yaml"
+3. Run ngrok to open tunnels like so: "ngrok start --all -config .\ngrok-bot-tunnels.yaml"

 The ngrok output should look something like this: